jplsek/Basic-CMS-Project/README.md

 Notes from quick usage test from a friend and self notes:

 * Remove summary (get $summary from content)

-* ID's, gray them out because they are readonly

 * Explain how to insert tags properly